 Concurrent Crawlers may send out multiple crawlers in parallel, which makes sense, when crawling multiple servers at once.
 The Dark Web Crawler understands Onion URLs and

 knows how to reach the TOR network.
-Browser Crawlers are slower, as they are retrieving not only the HTML source of a page, but other resources as well.
+Browser Crawlers are slower, as retrieve not only the HTML source of a page, but other resources as well.
 But for some websites using

 Many websites offering data feeds provide archives from which the whole data set can be downloaded at once.
 Archive Readers supporting formats like